hudgelabs/ansible/README.md

 This project is a collection of Ansible playbooks that I have written throughout my career.

 ## Motivation
-Ansible is one of my favorite tools for infrastructure automation and I thought other DevOps Engineers might find them useful.
+Ansible is one of my favorite tools for infrastructure automation and I thought other DevOps Engineers might find these playbooks useful.

 ## Features
 Automate the configuration of a self-hosted .NET 4.X GitLab Runner with the dotnet45-gitlab-runner.yaml playbook.